Fire Safety Agreement: Flame Effects in Camps

 No Smoking or Open Flame

-ABSOLUTELY no smoking or open flame within 10 feet any storage area where flammable liquids or fuel gases are stored.
+ABSOLUTELY no smoking or open flame within 10 feet of any storage area where flammable liquids or fuel gasses are stored.
 All fuel and flammables must be stored in approved containers which must remain closed except when filling or dispensing, or when connected to a system for use.

-MSDS for any hazardous chemicals used in the construction or operation of the Flame Effect must be kept at the installation, so they are available to guide clean-up activities in case of a material spill, and to provide to emergency medical personnel in case of accidental exposure.
+SDSs for any hazardous chemicals used in the construction or operation of the flame effect must be kept at the installation, so they are available to guide clean-up activities in case of a material spill, and to provide to emergency medical personnel in case of accidental exposure.

 Fire Extinguishers

-Artist and Fire Safety Liaison agree to keep available at the art installation at least one dry chemical fire extinguisher rated 3A:40B:C, for use in case of any accidental fire at the art installation.
+Camp Lead and Fire Safety Liaison agree to keep available at the art installation at least one dry chemical fire extinguisher rated 3A:40B:C, for use in case of any accidental fire.
 Note that this is a minimum.
-You should plan to have on hand as many fire extinguishers as necessary for the size of your installation and the nature of the fire hazards it presents.
+You should plan to have as many fire extinguishers on hand as necessary for the size of your installation and the nature of the fire hazards it presents.
 If you are unsure how many extinguishers you should have, FAST can advise you.

 Not all fire extinguishers work for fighting all fires.
 You and your crew should understand which type of extinguisher is appropriate for each type of fuel present at your installation.